-- 1. Drag the Standard toolbar up to its former position above the Layers and Properties toolbars. - 2.
-Drag the Zoom toolbar back onto the drawing area, using the grab bars.
+- Drag the Zoom toolbar back onto the drawing area, using the grab bars at the top of the toolbar.
 You can easily change the shape of any floating toolbar by dragging its edge.
-Let's change the shape of this toolbar. - 3.
+Let's change the shape of this toolbar. - 2.
 Move the cursor to the far-right edge of the Zoom toolbar until the crosshair cursor changes to a two-way arrow.